-Students progress to their research project by July, with EngD projects located at the company's site and PhD projects being based in one of the six universities.
+Students progress to their research project by July, with EngD projects located at the company's site and PhD projects being based in one of the seven universities.
 The remaining taught courses are business oriented and are delivered at Edinburgh Business School on the Heriot-Watt campus.
-These are delivered in several 1-week intensive blocks in years two and three.
+These are delivered in years two and three.